The Geography of "Coffee, Tea, and/or Me?"

 Bridgewater State University / Vanderbilt University

 Note: This page is provided in the interest of leaving no stone unturned in understanding the many dimensions of the geography of coffee.
 It is not for everyone.
-And although the title is "romance," I fully understand that many things shown on this page are not romantic -- the page started with romance and evolved to include sex and sexuality much more broadly.
+And although the title is "romance," I fully understand that many things shown on this page are not romantic -- the page started with romance and evolved to include sex, sexuality and gender much more broadly.

 Libido & Potions